QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 - Setting $\mu_t \neq 0$ imposes costs
   $\frac{c}{2} \mu_t^2$ at time $t$ and at no other times;
   but
-- The money growth rate $\mu_t$ affects the representative household's one-period utilities at all dates
+- The money growth rate $\mu_t$ affects the government's  one-period utilities at all dates
   $s = 0, 1, \ldots, t$.